okski/bc_work/README.md

-# Webapp for submition of programming homeworks
+# Webapp for submission of programming homeworks

 It is personal project which was intended as theme for bachelor thesis.